readdle/system7/README.md

 If you look into .s7substate now, you will find our first subrepo record there:

 ```
-Dependencies/PDFKit = { git@github.com:example/pdfkit.git, 57e14e93de8af59c29ba021d7a4a0f3bb2700a02, master }
+Dependencies/PDFKit = { git@github.com:example/pdfkit.git, 57e14e93de8af59c29ba021d7a4a0f3bb2700a02, main }
 ```

 You can see that `s7` has recorded:
  - relative path to the subrepo directory
  - the URL to subrepo’s remote
  - the revision of the subrepo
  - and the branch of the subrepo.

-If Alice checks `git status` now, she will find that `s7` has created serveral .s7* files (.s7substate, etc.) and updated (or created) some Git config files (.gitignore, .gitattributes).
+If Alice checks `git status` now, she will find that `s7` has created several .s7* files (.s7substate, etc.) and updated (or created) some Git config files (.gitignore, .gitattributes).
 She’s ready to share her work with the team:

 ```